CaraGim/caragim.github.io/_posts/2019-04-04-shape-moving.md

 {% endhighlight %}
 <br>
 C.<br>
-Put any work you want done in update. his is a procedure i.e the return value is 'undefined'.
+◈Put any work you want done in update.
+◈His is a procedure i.e the return value is 'undefined'.
 {% highlight ruby %}
 def update
     @cycle += 1